codenotary/codenotary.io/pages/blog/sbom-executive-order.md

 But many vulnerabilities are simply part of approved and good software components that are detected way after you started using them.
 In these cases it's crucial that a software component that suddenly is marked critical by your vulnerability scanner can be detected everywhere it has been used before.

-**Having a reliable and trustable (ideally using a Zero-Trust technology) bill of material, puts you in the position to trace back everything that has been used in the past, in the current build process, or is already running as a workload.
+**Having a reliable and trustable (ideally using a Zero-Trust technology) bill of materials, puts you in the position to trace back everything that has been used in the past, in the current build process, or is already running as a workload.
 Suddenly a newly detected vulnerability can be the basis for revoking software components close to real-time.**

 When reading all the news about recent software supply chain attacks, one big question remains: